 Clerk to the Governors

 Karen Hall: Having grown up in Somerset throughout the whole of my child-hood, I moved to Dorset in 1994 to make a new life with my husband Andrew.
 We have been married for 24 years and have two children, Michael and Christopher who both attended The Purbeck School.
-My eldest son is in Year 13 at The Purbeck School and is hoping to study Chemical Engineering at the University of Surrey and my youngest son has recently completed his A Levels and is currently undertaking a Degree Apprenticeship in Electrical Design with a local company.
+My eldest son is currently studying for his Master’s degree in Chemical Engineering at the University of Surrey and my youngest son has recently completed his A Levels and is currently undertaking a Degree Apprenticeship in Electrical Design with a local company.